 One of the main functions of the core is to stabilize the spine and pelvis, which enhances power transfer and reduces shear loading on the spinal disks.
 Ultimately, a strong and functional core reduces injuries by stabilizing the spine.

 On the other hand, a weak core leads to general weakness.
 The point of having a strong core is not have “ripped abs.”
 The point is to have greater strength and stability when performing all functional, daily movements and exercises.

-For example, a lack of core strength and stability is the limiting factor when a standing cable chest press, not a lack of chest and shoulder strength.
+For example, the limiting factor when performing a standing cable chest press is a lack of core strength and stability, not a lack of chest and shoulder strength.

 Human movement is a complex interplay of all three planes of motion, so rotational training shouldn’t be an afterthought.

 Exercises such as the side plank and bird dog are fundamental to any good workout program.
 There are even more advanced exercises that can be be added to your program over time.

 Your trainer or strength coach should be incorporating rotational training into your program.
 Regardless of your fitness level or goals, your trainer must understand the importance of transverse-plane movement to help you maximize your performance and to reduce the chance of injury during your day-to-day life.

 If you need assistance with this, I can help.
 The functional training programs I utilize place great emphasis on training in the transverse plane.
 This will help build your core strength, stabilize your spine and improve your ability to move well.